Cull Neocaridina Shrimp – Vibrant Freshwater Aquarium Pack (20 + 10 FREE)

 Hardness: 4–8 dGH

-Budget-Friendly: Enjoy the beauty and activity of Neocaridina shrimp without the premium cost.
+Budget-Friendly: Enjoy beautiful Neocaridina shrimp without paying premium prices.

-Algae Control: Natural scavengers that help maintain a clean aquarium environment.
+Natural Algae Control: These shrimps help maintain a clean and balanced tank.

-Breeding Potential: Ideal for hobbyists interested in selective breeding projects.
+Breeding Potential: Start a healthy colony for hobbyists interested in selective breeding.

-Substrate: Fine gravel or sand to protect delicate shrimp appendages.
+Substrate: Fine gravel or sand protects delicate shrimp appendages and supports plant growth.

-Plants & Decor: Incorporate live plants, mosses, and hiding spots to mimic natural habitats.
+Plants & Decor: Incorporate live plants, mosses, and hiding spots to mimic natural habitats and provide safe areas for shrimp.

-Filtration: Gentle filtration to prevent shrimp from being drawn into the intake.
+Filtration: Gentle filtration prevents shrimp from being drawn into intakes and maintains water quality.

 Cull Neocaridina Shrimp are peaceful and thrive in community tanks with non-aggressive species such as: